What is a Data Warehouse?

 These are both widely used terms for storing big data, but they are not interchangeable.
 A data lake is a vast pool of raw data —often a mix of structured, semi-structured , and unstructured data — which can be stored in a highly flexible format for future use..
 A data warehouse is a repository for structured, filtered data that has already been processed for a specific purpose.

-Snowflake: A different architecture
+Snowflake: A different data warehouse architecture

 The Snowflake Cloud Data Platform includes a pure cloud, SQL data warehouse from the ground up.
 Designed with a patented new architecture to handle all aspects of data and analytics, it combines high performance, high concurrency, simplicity, and affordability at levels not possible with other data warehouses.